binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 With the continual push for shorter development cycles, combined with continuous delivery, cloud and virtual based infrastructure, containers have become an important part of the continuous delivery pipeline.
 Docker has established itself as a top contender in this space.

 Many of Dockers defaults favour ease of use over security, in saying that, Docker's security considerations follow closely.
 After working with Docker, the research I have performed in writing these sections on Docker security, and in having the chance to discuss many of my concerns and preconceived ideas with the Docker Security team lead Diogo Mónica over this period, it is my belief that by default Docker containers, infrastructure and orchestration provide better security than running your applications in Virtual Machines (VMs).
+Just be careful when comparing containers with VMs, as this is analogous with comparing apples with oranges.

 The beauty in terms of security that Docker provides is immense configurability to improve the security many times more than the defaults.
 In order to do this, you will have to invest some time and effort into learning about the possible issues, features and how to configure them.
 It is this visibility that I have attempted to create in these sections on Docker security.

 Docker security is similar to VPS security, except there is a much larger attack surface, due to running many containers with many different packages, many of which do not receive timely security updates, as noted by [banyan](https://www.banyanops.com/blog/analyzing-docker-hub/) and [the morning paper](https://blog.acolyer.org/2017/04/03/a-study-of-security-vulnerabilities-on-docker-hub/).

 A monolithic kernel such as the Linux kernel, containing tens of millions of lines of code, which are reachable from untrusted applications via all sorts of networking, USB, driver APIs Has a huge attack surface.
-Adding Docker into the mix has the potential to expose all these vulnerabilities to each and every running container, and it's applications within, thus making the attack surface of the kernel grow exponentially.
+Adding Docker into the mix has the potential to expose all these vulnerabilities to each and every running container, and its applications within, thus making the attack surface of the kernel grow exponentially.

 Docker leverage's many features that have been in the Linux kernel for years, which provide a lot of security enhancements out of the box.
 The Docker Security Team are working hard to add additional tooling and techniques to further harden their components, this has become obvious as I have investigated many of them.
 You still need to know what all the features, tooling and techniques are, and how to use them, in order to determine whether your container security is adequate for your needs.